NRLParticipation/NRL-Cookbook/docs/coaches/coaching-plan.md

 ---

-## Medium complexity: structured coaching plan workflow
+## Medium complexity: Structured Coaching Plan Workflow

 Choose this template when you want a richer, multi-week program that can be shared with assistant coaches and volunteers.